JuicyPuter/SB-PROFIT/README.md

 * You can change the delay to your liking up to 10 minutes (Not recommended for most profit).

 Don't macro and have fun racing to the **#1!!!**

+This mod litterally took ages since it's only our second :/